-Lauren is currently completing a Common Law pupillage under the supervision of Elizabeth Lugg.
-As a Second Six pupil, Lauren accepts instructions across all areas of Chambers’ practice.
+Lauren became a tenant having successfully completed a common law pupillage under the supervision of Elizabeth Lugg.
+She welcomes instructions in all areas of Chamber’s practice.

 In the year preceding her pupillage, Lauren worked as a County Court Advocate appearing in front of the District Bench in relation to a range of private civil matters.
 She acted on behalf of Claimants and Defendants in Small Claims, as well as children in Infant Approval hearings.